0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/verification.md

 comments: true
 ---

-Transactions flowing through the system reach the smart contract environment after one of two contract call use cases:
+Transactions flowing through the system reach the smart contract environment after one of two contract call use-cases:

 - Sequence batches requests coming from the sequencer component in the node.
 - Verifying batches requests coming from the aggregator component in the node.